-Stories fill the news about aides who take advantage of, rather than care for, a parent, spouse or other family member in their home.
+Stories fill the news about aides who take advantage of, rather than care for, a parent, spouse, or other family member in their home.
 Drained savings accounts, missing jewelry, and unexplained bruises are all too common experiences.
 One way to avoid becoming a victim is to conduct an attendant background check.
-Background checks include: a review of job performance and verification that the information provided to the family caregiver is accurate, and the attendant can do the job that the caregiver needs to be done.
+Background checks include a review of job performance and verification that the information provided to the family caregiver is accurate, and that the attendant can do the job that the caregiver needs to be done.

 Getting past information about a potential aide can take longer than some caregivers are able to wait.
 One of the best and quickest strategies is to check with formal and informal references, including talking with those who have employed the aide or who have seen them at work.
-Those with Internet access can very quickly confirm address, age and name information.
+Those with Internet access can very quickly confirm address, age, and name information.

 Below are strategies for conducting a background check yourself, followed by options available if you hire others to perform these duties.
 Some caregivers may find that a combination of the two options works best.

 Create a file for each candidate.
-At the interview ask for the following information and use this information in your search:
+At the interview, ask for the following information and use this information in your search:

 Consider hiring an agency to conduct the background check, including checking criminal history records available through the California Department of Justice (DOJ).
 The DOJ will not release records to an individual family caregiver, only to a qualifying organization.
 Criminal records cannot be released without the applicant’s permission.

 The attendant would be asked to undergo a fingerprint check and sign a release allowing their criminal record history to be searched.